-About Dog Fine Needle Aspiration
+What You Need to Know About Dog Fine Needle Aspiration

 So you found a suspicious lump on your dog and now your vet is saying he will need a dog fine needle aspiration (FNA).
 You may be wondering what a fine needle aspiration is and what exactly it entails.
 My female Rottweiler had one done just last year because of a small lump in her paw.
-If your dog has a lump that needs checked out, it's always good to be prepared in advance so you know what questions to ask your vet and so you can make the most appropriate decisions which are often needed to be made on the spot.
+If your dog has a lump that needs to be checked out, it's always good to be prepared in advance so you know what questions to ask your vet and so you can make the most appropriate decisions which are often needed to be made on the spot.
 In most cases, a fine needle aspiration is a very important procedure that will help your vet determine if that lump is something to worry about or not.
-Truth is, in most cases, your vet cannot tell from visual inspection alone if a lump, bump or mole is benign or malignant.
-It's always best to play it safe and rule out cancerous growths, especially since there are certain forms of cancer that are known for being " the great imitators" meaning that they look like innocent, benign growths when they are not.
+Truth is, in most cases, your vet cannot tell from visual inspection alone if a lump, bump, or mole is benign or malignant.
+It's always best to play it safe and rule out cancerous growths, especially since there are certain forms of cancer that are known for being great imitators, meaning that they look like innocent and benign growths when they are not.

 What does a fine needle aspiration reveal?
-The fluid collected may reveal the type of cells, fungi or even parasites present in the mass or abnormal organ.
-Often, fine needle aspirates are successful in correctly diagnosing the following benign or malignant tumors: lymphosarcoma/lymphoma, mast cell tumors, histiocytomas, lipomas and sebaceous cysts.
+The fluid collected may reveal the type of cells, fungi, or even parasites present in the mass or abnormal organ.
+Often, fine needle aspirates are successful in correctly diagnosing the following benign or malignant tumors: lymphosarcoma/lymphoma, mast cell tumors, histiocytomas, lipomas, and sebaceous cysts.

 In most cases of fine needle aspiration of a lump, the pain is minimal and consists of only the sensation of the needle piercing the skin.
 Sedation or anesthesia is generally not required.
 However, fractious pets may benefit from a light sedative if they tend to move too much and are uncooperative.
 In some cases, things can be a bit more complicated.
-For instance, in the case of internal organs, the fine needle aspirate be done during an ultrasound or in the case of lumps in the mouth, heavy sedation or anesthesia may be needed for a fine needle aspiration, which is why many vets prefer to directly perform a surgical biopsy.
+For instance, in the case of internal organs, the fine needle aspirate be done during an ultrasound or in the case of lumps in the mouth, heavy sedation, or anesthesia may be needed for a fine needle aspiration, which is why many vets prefer to directly perform a surgical biopsy.

 Dog Fine Needle Aspiration Cost

 As seen, a fine needle aspiration is commonly a minimally invasive procedure that plays an important role in dog diagnostics.
 Best of all, it's fast and well tolerated by most animals.
 If you are in a financially unstable situation, you may be wondering about the costs of fine needle aspiration.
-The procedure per se' is rather inexpensive, but costs can quickly add up if you consider the office visit along with the associated cytology fees.
+The procedure per se is rather inexpensive, but costs can quickly add up if you consider the office visit along with the associated cytology fees.

 The money spent for a FNA is for priceless peace of mind since a fine needle aspirate is helpful in ruling out cancerous conditions.
 According to Pet Cancer Center, a fine needle aspiration was 97.9 percent accurate in diagnosing cancer as compared to surgical biopsy.
 In the case that the cytology results do not match up with what a veterinarian suspects as a malignancy (sometimes, fine needle aspirates come up inconclusive), a surgical biopsy should be done to be sure.
-Over all, the long-term savings can be substantial when performing a fine needle aspiration if a lump is removed in the early stages of cancer versus when it has been allowed to spread, or worse, metastasize, requiring a more aggressive approach.
-Not to mention, the tranquility that derives when the suspicious lump turns out being nothing to worry about.
+Overall, the long-term savings can be substantial when performing a fine needle aspiration if a lump is removed in the early stages of cancer versus when it has been allowed to spread, or worse, metastasize, requiring a more aggressive approach.
+Not to mention the tranquility that derives when the suspicious lump turns out being nothing to worry about.